 Ancient Cold Period Could Provide Clues About Future Climate Change

-Researchers have found that a well-known period of abrupt climate change 12,000 years ago occurred rapidly in northern latitudes but much more gradually in equatorial regions.
+Researchers at The University of Texas at Austin have found that a well-known period of abrupt climate change 12,000 years ago occurred rapidly in northern latitudes but much more gradually in equatorial regions, a discovery that could prove important for understanding and responding to future climate change.

-“We found that the temperature in Greenland is like a small ship that you can stop and turn quickly because of the influence of sea ice in the region, while rainfall in the tropics is like a big ship that takes a long time to course correct,” said lead researcher Jud Partin, a research associate at the Institute for Geophysics (UTIG).
+“We found that the temperature in Greenland is like a small ship that you can stop and turn quickly because of the influence of sea ice in the region, while rainfall in the tropics is like a big ship that takes a long time to course correct,” said Jud Partin, a research associate at the University of Texas Institute for Geophysics (UTIG) who led the study.

-The shutdown of the current was triggered by the world warming after the last ice age.
-Melted glaciers diluted northern seawater with freshwater and changed ocean water density.
-This change disrupted the current and the climate.
-The Younger Dryas events inspired the 2004 disaster flick “The Day After Tomorrow,” which exaggerates the speed and strength of the cooling by depicting the planet entering an ice age in a matter of weeks.
+The event also inspired the premise of the 2004 disaster flick “The Day After Tomorrow,” which exaggerates the speed and strength of the cooling by depicting the planet entering an ice age in a matter of weeks after the ocean current collapses.